 Animal Sanctuaries In Scotland That Need Your Help

 The Royal Society for the Protection of Birds (RSPB) is the UK's largest nature conservation charity and is dedicated to reducing the threat to bird habitats through education and preservation programmes.
-So far it's opened nearly 200 nature reserves, 80 of which are located in Scotland.
+So far it's opened over 200 nature reserves, 77 of which are located in Scotland.